TronCash/skycoin/INTEGRATION.md

 For higher throughput, combine multiple spends into one transaction.

-Skycoin uses "coin hours" to ratelimit transactions.
+TRONCash uses "coin hours" to ratelimit transactions.
 The total number of coinhours in a transaction's outputs must be 50% or less than the number of coinhours in a transaction's inputs, or else the transaction is invalid and will not be accepted.
 A transaction must have at least 1 input with at least 1 coin hour.
 Sending too many transactions in quick succession will use up all available coinhours.